CongLeSolutionX/Harmonic_Atomica/Sacred_Geometry/Seed_Of_Life/Seed_of_Life_Overview.md

 *   Schneider, Michael S. (1994). *A Beginner's Guide to Constructing the Universe: The Mathematical Archetypes of Nature, Art, and Science*.
 HarperPerennial.
 (Discusses geometric forms and their significance).
 *   Thue, Axel.
 (1910). Über die dichteste Zusammenstellung von kongruenten Kreisen in einer Ebene. *Nyt Magazin for Naturvidenskaberne*, 48, 3-9.
 (Seminal work on circle packing).
 *   Weyl, Hermann.
 (1952). *Symmetry*.
 Princeton University Press.
 (Classic mathematical text on symmetry).

+[^Critchlow]: Critchlow, Keith.
+(1979). *Time Stands Still: New Light on Megalithic Science*.
+Gordon Fraser.
+(General work on sacred geometry by a key figure).

 ----